-Shriners Hospitals for Children — Northern California’s Assistant Chief of Orthopaedics Jon Davids, M.D., and orthopaedic surgeon Vedant Kulkarni, M.D., will present at the American Academy for Cerebral Palsy (CP) and Development Medicine (AACPDM) – the world’s largest annual scientific meeting dedicated to improving the health and well-being of people with cerebral palsy and other developmental disabilities.
+Shriners Hospitals for Children — Northern California’s Assistant Chief of Orthopaedics Jon Davids, M.D., and orthopaedic surgeon Vedant Kulkarni, M.D., presented at the American Academy for Cerebral Palsy and Development Medicine (AACPDM) meeting Sep.
+23 to 26 – the world’s largest annual scientific meeting dedicated to improving the health and well-being of people with cerebral palsy (CP) and other developmental disabilities.

-The doctors will feature two podium presentations and two instructional courses at this year’s virtual meeting where health care professionals from around the globe will attend with the opportunity to earn over 89 continuing medical educational credits.
+The doctors featured two podium presentations and two instructional courses at this year’s virtual meeting.
+Health care professionals from around the globe attended with the opportunity to earn over 89 continuing medical educational credits.

-Dr. Kulkarni will give two podium presentations about research studies focusing on gait analysis and spina bifida.
-For the fourth year in a row, he will also lead a popular instructional course on utilizing the HipScreen app – an award winning mobile app that empowers providers and caregivers to perform hip surveillance for children with cerebral palsy.
+Dr. Kulkarni gave two podium presentations about research studies focusing on gait analysis and spina bifida.
+For the fourth year in a row, he also led a popular instructional course on utilizing the HipScreen app – an award-winning mobile app that empowers providers and caregivers to perform hip surveillance for children with cerebral palsy.

 “I started attending AACPDM meetings in 2016, and was struck with the multi-disciplinary and collegial nature of the society,” said Dr. Kulkarni.
 “Through the years, I have been able to form close collaborations and friendships with specialists from around the globe, learning lessons that have directly benefitted our patients.”

-The first AACPDM meeting brought a small group of medical professionals together in 1948 and has since grown to include over 1,100 health professionals promoting excellence in research and services for those with and at risk for CP and other developmental disabilities across the globe, according to AACPDM’s history.
+The first AACPDM meeting brought a small group of medical professionals together in 1948.
+It has since grown to include over 1,100 health professionals promoting excellence in research and services for those with and at risk for CP and other developmental disabilities across the globe, according to AACPDM’s history.

-Shriners Hospitals for Children – Northern California changes lives every day through innovative pediatric specialty care, world-class research and outstanding medical education.
-Dr. Kulkarni and Dr. David are progressing the three pillars of this mission with their participation in AACPDM this year.
+Shriners Hospitals for Children — Northern California changes lives every day through innovative pediatric specialty care, world-class research and outstanding medical education.
+Dr. Kulkarni and Dr. Davids furthered the three pillars of this mission by participating in the AACPDM meeting this year.

-The full citations of the presentations from Shriners Hospitals for Children – Northern California staff include:
+The full citations of the presentations from Shriners Hospitals for Children — Northern California staff members include: